0xlgtm/0xlgtm.com/content/blog/solidity-gas-optimization-deep-dive.md

 }
 ```

-The code snippet above contains two contracts, namely `ColdAccess` and `ColdAndWarmAccess`.
+The code snippet above contains two almost identical contracts.
 The main difference lies in the `getX()` function of the `ColdAndWarmAccess` contract, which executes two `SLOAD` calls to storage slot 0.

-The first `SLOAD` is considered a cold access and thus costs 2,100 gas.
-The second `SLOAD` is a warm access and costs 100 gas therefore, the difference in gas costs between the two `getX()` functions should be at least 100 gas.
+The first `SLOAD` is always a cold access because the `(address, storage_key)` pair has yet to be added to the `accessed_storage_keys` set.
+Subsequent access to the same `(address, storage_key)` pair are considered a warm access.
+Since the function executes an additional `SLOAD`, we can expect the difference in gas costs between the two functions to be at least 100 gas.

 {% tip(header="Tip") %}
 The difference cannot be exactly 100 gas as additional operations are required e.g. reordering the stack.